Connecticut IOLTA Compliance: Trust Account Rules & Requirements

 - Insufficient client ledger detail per matter

-- Missing monthly reconciliation documentation
+- Missing written reconciliation documentation

 - Failure to maintain records for the full 7-year period